-Mignon Richmond was an activist and community leader that left her mark on Salt Lake City, yet her name is fading from the minds of Salt Lake’s current residents.
+Mignon Richmond was an activist and community leader who left her mark on Salt Lake City, yet her name is fading from the minds of Salt Lake’s current residents.
 Utah State history has dedicated space to tell her legacy through photographs, artifacts, and even her voice.
 A previous exhibit was available for view at the Rio Grande Depot.

 To hear the entire oral history, visit the State History Research Center.